Other Licenses & Endorsements in Alabama

-Alabama requires a Vessel License for anyone 12 years and older operating a motor boat.
-The state provides a study manual and tests online, or you can pick up a copy of the handbook at your local driver's license office to study, then return and take your license in person.
+Alabama requires a Class V water vessel license for anyone at least 12 years old operating a motor boat.
+The state provides a study manual and tests online, or you can pick up a copy of the handbook at your local driver's license office to study, then return and take your test in person.

 To apply for a boat license, you'll need to visit your local AL DPS office and:

 - Pass a written test, unless you were 40 years old or older on April 28, 1994.